cherowl/menu_app_django/README.md

 ## Notes

-The main logic is in the file 'menu_app/templatetags/menu_manage.py'
+The main logic locates in the file 'menu_django_app/menu_app/templatetags/menu_manage.py'

-In the project folder there is a dump of postgresql DB named 'dbmenu.pgsql'.
+In the project folder there is a dump of postgreSQL named 'dbmenu.pgsql'.
 To restore it:
 - create new db (also change menu_django_app/settings.py according to your data):
 ```bash